-Edward Belisle, Brent Bolte, Michael Curfman, Eric Forsyth, Rich Jahner, B Kippenhan, Eric Medberry, Shannon Norman, Donna Palivec, Thomas Serratore, Steve Sertich, James Stone, Jeffery Tesch, Shane Veenker, James White
+Edward Belisle, Brent Bolte, Michael Curfman, Eric Forsyth, Rich Jahner, B Kippenhan, Eric Medberry, Shannon Norman, Donna Palivec, Thomas Serratore, James Stone, Jeffery Tesch, Shane Veenker, James White

 Department of Human Performance, Sport, and Health